Gabe’s Law

 If the barriers had been higher, Gabriel’s death could have been prevented.

-The campaign was launched in March 2023 with coverage secured across a range of print, broadcast and online media including: Liverpool Echo, BBC, ITV, Parking Review
+Gabriel’s father Johnny contacted his MP Maria Eagle and in February 2023, The Multi-Storey Car Parks (Safety) Bill was introduced.
+The campaign was launched in March 2023 with coverage secured across a range of print, broadcast and online media including: Liverpool Echo, BBC, ITV, and Parking Review

-If you’d like to get involved and help change the law to save lives, please contact or Johnny at hello@gabeslaw.org
+If you’d like to get involved and help change the law to save lives, please contact Johnny at hello@gabeslaw.org